chiraggude/awesome-laravel/README.md

 * [Validating](https://github.com/dwightwatson/validating) - Trait for validating Eloquent models
 * [VAT Calculator](https://github.com/mpociot/vat-calculator) - Handle all the hard stuff related to EU MOSS vat regulations
 * [Laravel Uuid](https://github.com/webpatser/laravel-uuid) - Laravel package to generate a UUID according to the RFC 4122 standard.
-* [The Laravel eCommerce] (https://github.com/ant-vel/antVel) - Antvel is a complete laravel ecommerce to start your store online ready to use.

 ##### Working with Javascript
 * [Laroute](https://github.com/aaronlord/laroute) - Generate Laravel route URLs from JavaScript